W4ngatang/w4ngatang.github.io/_posts/2018-08-19-grad-school.md

 ---
 layout: post
-title: Buying Gifts for Alex
+title: Applying to Grad School
-tags:
+tags: [grad-school]
 ---

 # Who This Post is For